rubinius/rubinius-book/manuscript/preface.md

 > Nothing pleases people more than to go on thinking what they have always thought, and at the same time imagine that they are thinking something new and daring; it combines the advantage of security with the delight of adventure &mdash; TS Eliot

 Nothing in this book is really new.
-There are certainly no silver bullets that will make you wildly rich, world famous, or powerful as presidents.
-However, I do hope your view of programming will change after reading it.
-The change may be slight, or it may be substantial, but the change in your perspective is the reason for this book.
+No silver bullets that will make you wildly rich, world famous, or powerful as presidents.
+My hope is to change your view of programming.

-There are two things I want to change about the way we typically view programming.

-The first is that programming is _too special_.
-Far too many people are excluded from programming and we are not doing enough to change that.
-I want to make programming mundane.
+I want to change two things about how we typically view programming.
+First, programming is *too special*.
+Far too many people are excluded from programming.
+I want to make programming *mundane*.
+Second, programming is *too limited*.

-The second is that programming is too limited.
 We have extremely crude and primitive tools for programming.
-Even worse, much of the _conventional knowledge_ about programming is just wrong.
+Even worse, much of the conventional knowledge about programming is just wrong.
+I want to make programming a *powerful* tool broadly used to solve problems.

+The false fables of programming are the most disturbing.

-For example, you may have heard some of these: register virtual machines are faster than stack machines, optimizing compilers can't beat hand-tuned assembly language, garbage collection is way more costly than manual memory management, static typing makes programs safer than dynamic typing, reference counting garbage collectors aren't as good as tracing collectors, tracing JITs are better than method JITs, dynamically typed languages are slow, functional programming is better for concurrency than object-oriented programming, mutable state makes concurrency hard, event-oriented languages can handle more connections than languages using threads.
+I've heard all of these: register virtual machines are faster than stack machines; optimizing compilers can't beat hand-tuned assembly language; garbage collection is way more costly than manual memory management; static typing makes programs safer than dynamic typing, reference counting garbage collectors aren't as good as tracing collectors; tracing JITs are better than method JITs; dynamically typed languages are slow; functional programming is better for concurrency than object-oriented programming; mutable state makes concurrency hard; event-oriented programs can handle more connections than programs using threads.

 I could go on and on.
 While some of these assertions may be partially true, or more true in a particular context, they are not absolutely true.
-They represent a small fraction of the _things we know that just ain't so_.
+They represent a small fraction of the *things we know that just ain't so*.

 > It ain't what you don't know that gets you into trouble.
 It's what you know for sure that just ain't so. &mdash; Mark Twain

 Why is there so much misinformation in programming?
 I'm not sure.
-I doubt that there is necessarily more in programming than in other fields.
-For a philosophical inquiry into why there is generally so much misinformation, you may enjoy _On Bullshit_, by Harry G. Frankfurt.
+I doubt there is necessarily more in programming than in other fields.
+For a philosophical inquiry into misinformation, I recommend *On Bullshit*, by Harry G. Frankfurt.

 > Sometimes the questions are complicated and the answers are simple &mdash; Dr. Seuss

-While I can't offer a satisfying answer to why this misinformation about programming exists, I can offer an antidote: the opportunity to work with a system that takes many of these supposed _either A or B_ aspects and combines them into a comprehensive, integrated whole.
+I may not have a satisfying answer for the misinformation programming, but I can offer an antidote: a system that combines the supposed *either A or B* concepts into a comprehensive and integrated whole.

-This is a principle that you can apply widely: When told that you can have A or B, ask why you cannot have _A and B_.
-In mathematics, there is this idea of a _dual_.
+This is a principle that applies widely: When confronted with *A or B*, consider why not *A and B*.
+In mathematics, there is the concept of a *dual*.
 For example, in Euclidean geometry, lines are dual to points.
 Take a theorem and swap lines for points and vice versa and the theorem is still true.

+It's not that one *substitutes* for the other.
+We don't replace lines with points, or vice-versa, eliminating the opposite one.
+In fact, these concepts are frequently defined in terms of each other.
+The familiar, "a line is the shortest distance between two points".

-In fact, we would think it silly for someone to tell us we could have lines or points, but not both, in geometry.
-But when we are progamming, we tend to accept, as if some law of the universe, that we can have _either_ static typing _or_ dynamic typing, and even worse, that one is "better" than the other.
+We would think it silly to be told in geometry we could have lines or points, but not both.
+But when we are programming, we tend to accept, as if some law of the universe, that we can have *either* static typing *or* dynamic typing, for example, and even worse, that one is "better" than the other.

 When I look at things I hear about programming that are untrue, I notice two sorts of confusion: mistaking things that are actually different as being the same, and things that are the same as being different.
 This led me to formulate **The Eight Fallacies of Programming**.
 These aren't some special laws or something, they are simply observations.

-1. _Same Scale_
+1. *Same Scale*
-2. _Same Risk_
+2. *Same Risk*
-3. _Same Cost_
+3. *Same Cost*
-4. _Same Granularity_
+4. *Same Granularity*
-5. _Same Abstraction_
+5. *Same Abstraction*
-6. _Same Temporality_
+6. *Same Temporality*
-7. _Same Order_
+7. *Same Order*
-8. _Same Applicability_
+8. *Same Applicability*

 > You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete. &mdash; R. Buckminster Fuller